ray-project/ray/doc/source/rllib/rllib-offline.rst

 #.
 Data sharding.
 #.
 Data pruning.

-Available resources
+Available Resources
 ~~~~~~~~~~~~~~~~~~~
 The scheduling strategy employed by :ref:`Ray Data <data>` operates independently of any existing placement group, scheduling tasks and actors separately.
-Consequently, it is essential to reserve adequate resources for other tasks and actors within your job.
+Consequently, it's essential to reserve adequate resources for other tasks and actors within your job.
 To
 optimize :ref:`Ray Data <data>`'s scalability for read operations and improve reading performance, consider increasing the available resources in your cluster while preserving the resource allocation for existing tasks and actors.
 The key resources to monitor and
 provision are CPUs and object store memory.
 Insufficient object store memory, especially under heavy backpressure, may lead to objects being spilled to disk, which can severely impact application performance.

 Bandwidth is a crucial factor influencing the throughput within your cluster.
 In some cases, scaling the number of nodes can increase bandwidth, thereby enhancing the flow of data from storage to consuming processes.
 Scenarios where this approach is beneficial
 include:

-- Independent Connections to the Network Backbone: Nodes utilize dedicated bandwidth, avoiding shared uplinks and potential bottlenecks (see e.g. `here <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html>`_ for AWS and `here <https://cloud.google.com/compute/docs/network-bandwidth?hl=en>`_ for GCP network bandwidth documentations).
+- Independent connections to the network backbone: Nodes utilize dedicated bandwidth, avoiding shared up-links and potential bottlenecks (see for ex. `here <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html>`_ for AWS and `here <https://cloud.google.com/compute/docs/network-bandwidth?hl=en>`_ for GCP network bandwidth documentations).
-- Optimized Cloud Access: Employing features like `S3 Transfer Acceleration <https://aws.amazon.com/s3/transfer-acceleration/>`_, `Google Cloud Storage FUSE <https://cloud.google.com/storage/docs/cloud-storage-fuse/file-caching#configure-parallel-downloads>`_ , or parallel and accelerated data transfer methods to enhance performance.
+- Optimized cloud access: Employing features like `S3 Transfer Acceleration <https://aws.amazon.com/s3/transfer-acceleration/>`_, `Google Cloud Storage FUSE <https://cloud.google.com/storage/docs/cloud-storage-fuse/file-caching#configure-parallel-downloads>`_ , or parallel and accelerated data transfer methods to enhance performance.

-Data locality
+Data Locality
 ~~~~~~~~~~~~~
 Data locality is a critical factor in achieving fast data processing.
-For instance, if your data resides on GCP, running a Ray cluster on AWS S3 or a local machine will inevitably result in low transfer rates and slow data processing.
+For instance, if your data resides on GCP, running a Ray cluster on AWS S3 or a local machine inevitably results in low transfer rates and slow data processing.
 To ensure optimal performance, storing data within the same region, same zone and cloud provider as the Ray cluster is generally sufficient to enable efficient streaming for RLlib's Offline RL API.
 Additional adjustments to consider include:

 - Multi-Region Buckets: Use multi-region storage to improve data availability and potentially enhance access speeds for distributed systems.
 - Storage class optimization within bucklets: Use **standard storage** for frequent access and low-latency streaming.
-Avoid archival storage classes (e.g., AWS Glacier, GCP Archive) for streaming workloads due to high retrieval times.
+Avoid archival storage classes (for example, AWS Glacier, GCP Archive) for streaming workloads due to high retrieval times.

-Data sharding
+Data Sharding
 ~~~~~~~~~~~~~
 Data sharding improves the efficiency of fetching, transferring, and reading data by balancing chunk sizes.
 If chunks are too large, they can cause delays during transfer and processing, leading to bottlenecks.
 Conversely, chunks that are too small can result in high metadata fetching overhead, slowing down overall performance.
 Finding an optimal chunk size is
 critical for balancing these trade-offs and maximizing throughput.